Welcome to Mendota Rowing Club!

 We are very glad to have you as a member and we look forward to the opportunity to share the great sport of rowing with you.

 The MRC Board of Directors

 All members except Winter Members, must pass a swim test every five years.
-Your swim test must be administered by a currently certified lifeguard and turned into a coach.
+However, if you are currently a collegiate rower, you may provide MRC with written proof of your swimming ability from your college coach in lieu of MRC's swim test.
+Your MRC swim test must be administered by a currently certified lifeguard and turned into a coach.
 Most indoor pools have lifeguards who can administer the test.
 Swim Test Form: click here for the form.

 Signing Up for Practice

 Because Mendota Rowing Club is a member-run organization, we require all members to commit to and log a certain amount of volunteer hours each year.
 The requirements are as follows:

 The boathouse has two doors - one on the west side of the building and the other on the Gorham St. side of the building.
 Both doors are securely locked 24 hours a day and require a code for entry.
 GET BOATHOUSE CODE